back to blog

 Introduction

-In our experience advising Melbourne tradies and builders, the difference between a structured, timely approach to asset purchases and a reactive one can mean $5,000 to $20,000 in tax savings within a single financial year.
-The instant asset write-off threshold is higher in 2025-26 than it will be from 2026-27 onwards, which creates a genuine window of opportunity.
+In our experience advising Melbourne tradies and builders, a structured, timely approach to asset purchases can mean several thousand dollars in additional tax savings within a single financial year, simply by getting the timing, eligibility, and documentation right.

 What Is the Instant Asset Write-Off Threshold for 2025-26?

-Threshold: $20,000 per asset.
-Applies to businesses with aggregated annual turnover under $10 million.
-Deadline: assets must be first used or installed ready for use by 30 June 2026.
-GST-exclusive cost is used to determine eligibility.
+The threshold is $20,000 per asset, GST-exclusive, for businesses with aggregated annual turnover under $10 million.
+The asset must be first used or installed ready for use by 30 June 2026.
+The limit applies to each asset separately, not to your total purchases.

-The instant asset write-off allows eligible small businesses to claim a full deduction for a single asset in the year it is acquired and used in the business, rather than deprecating it over several years.
-This is a significant cash flow advantage, particularly for tradies investing in equipment.
+The instant asset write-off lets eligible small businesses claim a full deduction for an asset in the year it is acquired and used in the business, rather than depreciating it over several years.
+This is a significant cash-flow advantage, particularly for tradies investing in equipment.

 Eligibility Criteria

-To qualify for the instant asset write-off, your business must meet all of these conditions: you are a small business entity (aggregated annual turnover under $10 million), the asset costs less than $20,000 (GST-exclusive if you're registered for GST), the asset is first used or installed ready for use before 30 June 2026.
+To qualify, your business must meet all of these conditions: you are a small business entity (aggregated annual turnover under $10 million), the asset costs less than $20,000 (GST-exclusive if you are registered for GST), and the asset is first used or installed ready for use before 30 June 2026.

-If your business turnover exceeds $10 million, you lose access to this concession entirely and revert to standard depreciation rules.
-Similarly, the asset must be a depreciating asset used in the business.
-The key date is when you first use the asset in your business, not when you purchase it.
-If you purchase an asset in June 2026 but don't use it until July, you don't qualify for the instant asset write-off.
+If your turnover exceeds $10 million, you lose access to this concession and revert to standard depreciation.
+The asset must also be a depreciating asset used in the business.
+The key date is when you first use the asset, not when you buy it.
+If you purchase an asset in June 2026 but do not use it until July, you do not qualify for the 2025-26 claim.

 GST and the $20,000 Threshold

-The $20,000 limit is based on the GST-exclusive cost of the asset.
-If you're registered for GST and purchase an asset for $22,000 including GST, the GST-exclusive cost is approximately $20,000, so it qualifies.
-If you're not registered for GST, the full purchase price is used.
-This distinction is important when calculating whether an asset falls within the threshold.
+The $20,000 limit uses the GST-exclusive cost of the asset.
+If you are registered for GST and buy an asset for $21,450 including GST, the GST-exclusive cost is $19,500, which is under $20,000 and qualifies.
+Note that an asset costing exactly $20,000 GST-exclusive does not qualify, because the test is "less than $20,000".
+If you are not registered for GST, the full purchase price is used.
+GST itself is claimed separately as an input tax credit on your BAS.

-For full details on eligibility and the rules, consult the ATO's instant asset write-off page.
+For full details on eligibility, see the ATO's instant asset write-off page.

 What Assets Can Tradies Write Off Immediately?

-Power tools, hand tools, utes, trailers, site equipment, laptops, safety gear.
-Assets must be new, used in the business, and directly support your trade or building operations.
-Building improvements, structural changes, and assets over $20K do not qualify.
+Power tools, hand tools, utes, trailers, site equipment, laptops, and safety gear all qualify if used in the business and costing less than $20,000 GST-exclusive.
+Both new and second-hand assets are eligible.
+Building improvements, structural works, and assets over the threshold do not qualify.

-The instant asset write-off applies to most tangible assets, but not all.
-Understanding what qualifies and what doesn't helps you plan your purchases strategically.
+The instant asset write-off applies to most tangible depreciating assets, but not all.
+Knowing what qualifies helps you plan purchases strategically.

 Qualifying Assets for Tradies

-Common tradie and builder assets that qualify include: power tools and hand tools (drills, saws, compressors, nail guns, grinders), utes and work vans (provided they cost under $20,000), trailers and site equipment (scaffolding, concrete mixers, generators, compressors), laptops and tablets used for the business, safety equipment (first aid kits, personal protective equipment lockers, safety signage), and plant and machinery used directly in your trade.
+Common tradie and builder assets that qualify include power tools and hand tools (drills, saws, compressors, nail guns, grinders), utes and work vans costing under $20,000, trailers and site equipment (scaffolding, concrete mixers, generators), laptops and tablets used for the business, safety equipment (first aid kits, personal protective equipment, safety signage), and plant and machinery used directly in your trade.

 The key test is whether the asset is used to produce income and is of a business nature.
-If you purchase a tool that has dual personal and professional use, the asset may still qualify, but you can only claim the proportion relating to the business.
+If a tool has dual personal and business use, it can still qualify, but you can only claim the business-use proportion.

 Assets That Do Not Qualify

 Building improvements and structural assets do not qualify.
-If you renovate an office, install permanent fixtures, or make structural changes to a building, these are treated as capital improvements and must be depreciated or written off under different rules.
-Similarly, land, buildings, and plant that becomes fixed to real property (such as permanent structures) fall outside the instant asset write-off scheme.
+If you renovate an office, install permanent fixtures, or make structural changes to a building, these are capital improvements depreciated under different rules.
+Land, buildings, and plants that become fixed to real property also fall outside the scheme.

 Power drill Under $20,000 Yes